github/site-policy/Policies/github-supplemental-terms-for-microsoft-volume-licensing.md

 **"Active User"** means a User trying to access the Service at the time of an Outage.

-**”Add-On Software”** means Advanced Security, Insights, and other additional Software add-on products that GitHub may offer from time to time.
+**”Add-On Software”** means Advanced Security, Insights, Learning Lab for Enterprise Server, and other additional Software add-on products that GitHub may offer from time to time.

 **“Advanced Security”** means the Software feature which enables Customer to identify security vulnerabilities through customizable and automated semantic code analysis.